silas/swagger-framework/README.md

 <a name="sf-query"/>
 #### sf.query

-This is an object of the request query parameters.
-They have already been validated and normalized to the type described in the Swagger specification.
+This is an object of query parameters.
+It has already been validated and normalized against the Swagger specification.

-Extra query parameters are discarded unless the `removeQuery` option is set to `false`.
+Additional query parameters are discarded unless the `removeQuery` option is set to `false`.

 <a name="sf-url"/>
 #### sf.url